-Most of their Teachers will claim that Simon was not saved, that he could not have “really believed” or that he made “false profession”.
-However, that does damage to the nature of the text which is not describing Simon’s declaration of faith as viewed before men, that is, how men would judge him.
+Most of their teachers will claim that Simon was not saved; that he could not have really believed or that he made false profession.
+That, however, does damage to the nature of the text which is not describing Simon’s declaration of faith as viewed before men or how men would judge him.
 On the contrary, the context is that of the divine record of his salvation.
 In other words we are being told what God knew and knows and it is being recorded for us; that Simon not only believed but was baptized and proskarterōn (προσκαρτερῶν) continued steadfastly with Simon.
 So Simon not only believed and was baptized but became a disciple.

-However, for many people, because they hold to certain expectation regarding how a Christian must act instead of how they should act as a believer but at times may not either in one instance or for a prolonged period, they are confounded by what appears to be a Christian acting what some might even describe as at least outrageously sinful in some manner if not possibly blasphemous.
-How can that be, some ask?
+However, for many people, because they hold to certain expectation regarding how a Christian must act instead of how they should act as a believer, they are confounded by what appears to be a Christian acting outrageously sinful, if not possibly blasphemous.
+How can that be, some ponder?

-2. Piper ignores the context which treats Simon’s faith as identical to the faith of the Samarian men and women who believed and were baptized.
-It is rather prima facie here; Simon is grouped with and treated equally, not separately, from other believers whose faith is affirmed, not questioned.
+The second mistake is that Piper ignores the context which treats Simon’s faith as identical to the faith of the Samarian men and women who believed and were baptized.
+It is rather prima facie here; Simon is grouped with and treated equally, not separately, to other believers whose faith is affirmed, not questioned.

 Reformation Theology’s Article on Simon the Sorcerer.
 Now onto a second ARC comment.
 This comes from Reformationtheology.com and the authors cited in this work are:

 · Rev. John Samson

 · Nathan Pitchford